ENAC organisational culture stands for acting together to look after the studying and working culture of ENAC.

 These recommendations align with other institutional initiatives, findings also highlight traits specific to the Architecture study and work culture and today, deserve attention.
 For example, suggestions from the Climate Survey and the Mental Health survey, 2022 identify high workload impacting well-being.
 Similarly, suggestions to increase visibility of grievances and compliance procedures resonate with the Respect campaign led by the Trust and Support Network.

-Distinctive to architecture studies we intend to contribute to the review of the study program, the studio design culture and upskilling.
+Distinctive to architecture studies, we intend to contribute to the review of the study program and change the design studio culture.

 ENAC Organisational Culture in action